Healing Guide

 Monster Sets

-These are the top three monster sets used by most endgame healers
+These are the top monster sets used by most endgame healers

 • Symphony of Blades: Provides your group with extra resources